-1.2.
-Information for distributors
+1.2 Information for distributors and terms of business

 Distributors and other intermediaries that offer, recommend or sell Shares in the Funds must comply with all laws, regulations and regulatory requirements that may be applicable to them.
-Such distributors and other intermediaries must also consider such information about the Funds and their Share Classes as is made available by the ACD and/or the Investment Manager for the purposes of Article 24(2) of Directive 2014/65/EU on Markets in Financial Instruments Product Governance regime including, without limitation, product assessment information.
-Distributors and intermediaries may obtain such information via the ACD's website www.firstsentierinvestors.com/information-for-distributors.
+Such distributors and other intermediaries must also consider such information about the Funds and their Share Classes as is made available by the ACD and/or the Investment Manager for the purposes of the FCA's Product Governance regime including, without limitation, product assessment information.
+Distributors and intermediaries may obtain such information via the ACD's website https://go.firstsentierinvestors.com/information-for-distributors.

-In accordance with the UCITS regime, this Prospectus includes a description of the profile of the typical investor for whom each Fund has been designed.
-Please note however that this description is not the ACD's product assessment for the Funds for the purposes of Article 24(2) of Directive 2014/65/EU on Markets in Financial Instruments Product Governance regime, which may be obtained separately by distributors and other intermediaries as set out above.
+In accordance with the UK UCITS regime, this Prospectus includes a description of the profile of the typical investor for whom each Fund has been designed.
+Please note however that this description is not the ACD's product assessment for the Funds for the purposes of the FCA's Product Governance regime, which may be obtained separately by distributors and other intermediaries as set out above.